-You can start by laying a lawn or small beds of plants on your shed roof.
-This provides extra insulation on your shed and also serves as natural habitat for insects.
-If you’re roof is more solid, you can balance some pots to grow more vegetables of your choice.
+You can start by laying a lawn or small beds of plants on your shed roof, which provides extra insulation on your shed and also serves as a natural habitat for insects.
+If your roof is more robust, you can balance some pots to grow more vegetables of your choice.

 6. Catch the Rain

-For this trick, you’ll need to install open pipes along the edges of your shed roof -like house guttering.
-This will allow rainwater to flow down into a pipe, then have a pipe leading to a tank either inside or outside of your shed.
+For this trick, you’ll need to install open pipes along the edges of your shed roof – like house guttering.
+This trick allows rainwater to flow down into a pipe leading to a tank either inside or outside of your shed.

 7. Maximise Your Space

-If you have a completely disused shed, don’t dismantle it just yet.
-It can still be tranformed into a greenhouse.
-Just when you thought it has becomes useless, you’ll realise that it’s the most ideal place to organise other eco-friendly activities.
+If you have an utterly disused shed, don’t dismantle it just yet.
+It can still be transformed into a recycling space.
+When you thought it has become useless, you’ll realise that it’s the ideal place to organise other eco-friendly activities.